Want Your Kids to Be Smarter? Get Dad Involved!

 New research shows that a strong bond between dads and babies brings surprising benefits for children's cognitive development!

-It’s 2017, and traditional family roles are well on the way out.
+It's the 21st century, and traditional family roles are well on the way out.
 Dads are becoming more involved with raising the little ones, leading to one unexpected benefit: your kids may turn out smarter!

 A new study shows groundbreaking links between fathers who play an active role during baby development, and their child's better performance in cognitive tests.